 The next day, a longer version of ‘the video’ was circulated on the social media where Kanhaiya and his supporters were seen shouting slogans that they do not need nationality certificate from RSS, ‘Azaadi Bhukmari se’,‘Azzadi Punjiwaad se’,‘Hum lekar rahenge azaadi,kuch bhi kar lo’.
 Another video showed the ABVP supporters shouting the ‘Pakistan Zindabaad’ slogans and not Kanhaiya and his team.

-Dear Mr. Arnab Goswami, why did you not show the complete video on your channel?
-Why did you now not reprimand the ABVP supporters causing a chaos and then filing a false case?
-Is it now against the law to oppose the RSS?
-Who were you to label Umar Khalid as an anti-national? - The event organizers were not singing praises of Afzal Guru, they were against the death penalties.
+2. The event organizers were not singing praises of Afzal Guru, they were against the death penalties.
 This is a discussion which has been going on since many years all across the country, and it was one of those discussions in JNU on 9th February, 2015.
 If this is against the law, arrest all the people who have ever disagreed to capital punishment.

-- Why has the police now failed to arrest the people actually chanting anti-India slogans?
+3. Why has the police now failed to arrest the people actually chanting anti-India slogans?

-- Such was the hate spread against the students of JNU that when a student asked the auto driver to take him to JNU, the auto driver says ‘Why do you want to go to JNU, let me drop you to Pakistan’.
+4. Such was the hate spread against the students of JNU that when a student asked the auto driver to take him to JNU, the auto driver says ‘Why do you want to go to JNU, let me drop you to Pakistan’.

-- Such was the hate spread against the students of JNU that people began pointing out that they were studying on tax-payers money.
+5. Such was the hate spread against the students of JNU that people began pointing out that they were studying on tax-payers money.
 Would you say that if your child was studying in one such government funded university?
 Are you jealous that you could not make it to the list of one such college?

-Stop insulting the students who have worked really hard to reach there. - I was always an active and a passionate debater.
+6. I was always an active and a passionate debater.
 And of what I know about debating is that you need to come up with points to rebuttal your opponents, you need to convince the audience why your point is stronger than your opponents.
 Debating is not about shouting at your highest pitch, debating has never been about insulting your opponent.
 You must respect your opposition even when you do not like what they say, that is what is the essence of a debate.

-- We believe in what we see around us.
+7. We believe in what we see around us.
 The media, the politicians are using this to control us.
 Stop trusting in what you see at a glance.
 Learn more about it, look into various other aspects of it.
 Do not start shouting because that is what your neighbor was doing.
 Form an opinion of yours.
 Respect other’s opinion.
 Accept when you realize you were wrong.

-- You see a hashtag trending on twitter, but how many of you know that those hashtags are trended by people of their own.
+8. You see a hashtag trending on twitter, but how many of you know that those hashtags are trended by people of their own.
 Be it Kejriwal or Modi or the JNU anti-national tags trending on twitter.
 Please understand that they have a section of people on the social media to this.
 They are paid to trend a topic.
 So stop believing in a trending topic, that is not all that is happening.
 There is an other side to a coin, even if you do not want to accept it.

-- How many of you lawyers now attacking the journalists and the JNU supporters tag yourselves as anti-nationals when you take up cases for money and prove that the wrong is right?
+9. How many of you lawyers now attacking the journalists and the JNU supporters tag yourselves as anti-nationals when you take up cases for money and prove that the wrong is right?

 How many of you tag yourselves as an anti-national when you throw garbage on the streets?
 Don’t you consider this act as anti-national?
 You are ruining the image of your country, you are against the ‘Swachh Bharat Abhiyaan’.